 AKAF vs. SPGM

-AKAF (The Frontier Economic Fund) and SPGM (SPDR Portfolio MSCI Global Stock Market ETF) are both Global Equities funds - AKAF tracks the Alaska Last Frontier Index while SPGM tracks the MSCI AC World IMI.
+AKAF (The Frontier Economic Fund) and SPGM (SPDR Portfolio MSCI Global Stock Market ETF) are both Global Equities funds - AKAF tracks the Alaska Last Frontier Index while SPGM tracks the MSCI ACWI IMI Index.
 Both are passively managed.
-Their correlation of 0.80 suggests significant overlap in exposure.
+A 0.79 correlation means they provide meaningful diversification when combined.
 AKAF charges 0.20%/yr vs 0.09%/yr for SPGM.

 Performance